Gabriel-x-1/TicTacToe-py/readme.md

 # Credits

-This game was created by Bilciurescu gabriel Cosmin.
+This game was created by Bilciurescu Gabriel Cosmin.
 Feel free to modify and distribute it as you like.